dl1bz/ESP32-IC705BT-PA/README.md

                 --| 3  4 |---| GND PA
                   +------+

+Be aware: PIN_26 ESP32 output is H active, PTT PA is L active with this example.
-If using band-switching you need shorten both GND !
+If using band-switching you need shorten both GND, because we need a GND for band voltage signal !
+Analog output band voltage signal is PIN_27 of ESP32
 ```

 **Remarks only for Micro PA50:**